How to Start a Garage Door Business

-A garage door business offers repair, replacement, and installation services of garage doors.
-Some specialize in residential garage doors only, and some work with commercial garage doors.
+A garage door business offers repair, replacement, and installation services of garage and overhead doors.
+Some specialize in residential garage doors only, and some work with commercial overhead doors.
 A residential specialty would have a higher volume with a lower price point, while a commercial business would have a lower volume but a higher price point.
 Some garage door businesses do both.

 According to IBIS World, the garage door installation market size is $372.2 million and is expected to grow 1.4% in 2021.
 Between 2016 – 2020 the market grew .8% per year.
 The industry is dependent on economic stability because garage door installation and repair are considered home improvements.
 Home improvements decrease when there are economic downturns.

 The target market for a garage door business is residential homeowners who need fast garage door repair services.
 Homes that are somewhat older or companies that have facilities with garage doors, such as warehouses or repair services, are a prime target audience as well.